ianstrang2/berkoTNF/docs/SPEC_RSVP.md

 Option B: Admin promotes to regular (is_guest = false, assign tier)
 ```

+**Guest Promotion Requirements:**
+1. **Tier assignment:** UI must require admin to assign a tier (A/B/C).
+Default 'C' may not be appropriate.
+2. **Phone verification:** Guest cannot become a Regular who can log into the app until `auth_user_id` is established.
+If guest was added without verified phone, promotion flow triggers SMS invite: "You've been promoted to a member.
+Click to claim your account."

 **Database:**
 ```sql
 -- Already exists on players table